10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 It's important we use language features that are intended to be used.
 This means not using deprecated functions, methods, or properties.
 Whether we are using plain JavaScript or a library, we should not use deprecated features.
 Using deprecated features can have negative effects on performance, security, maintainability, and compatibility.

 On all new projects you should be using up to date JavaScript methodologies combined with a build process tool like [Babel](https://babeljs.io/) to ensure browser compatibility.
 This allows us to utilize modern techniques while being certain our code will not break in older systems.
-The [theme scaffolding](https://github.com/10up/theme-scaffold) and [plugin scaffolding](https://github.com/10up/plugin-scaffold) have this functionality built in.
+The [10up WP Scaffold](https://github.com/10up/wp-scaffold) have this functionality built in.

 Some older projects that have not yet been upgraded may not have the capability to use the most modern techniques, but it is still important to have processes in place that allow us to grow the technology stack as a project matures.
 In these cases, you should still follow best practice recommendations even if the newest patterns are not yet available to you.